onlyquake/xonotic-wiki/Keepaway.md

 ### Custom scoring

+Servers can change the scoring system with [CVars](CVars) (`g_keepway_score_*`).
+The score you get for kills can be changed.

-Servers can change the scoring system.
-In particular, it's possible to also award players with points based on time, solely for carrying the ball around.
+Additionally, it's possible to also award players with points based on time, solely for carrying the ball around.

 Detailed rules
 --------------